RianNegreiros/riannegreiros.xyz/README.md

 ## Project Overview

-`riannegreiros.xyz` is a personal website that includes a blog, project portfolio, and resume.
+`riannegreiros.com.br` is a personal website that includes a blog, project portfolio, and resume.
 It is designed to be a central hub for Rian's professional presence online.

 ## Features

-- Timeline: [Home Page](https://www.riannegreiros.xyz) - Unify posts and projects in a timeline.
+- Timeline: [Home Page](https://www.riannegreiros.com.br) - Unify posts and projects in a timeline.
-- Personal Blog: [Blog Page](https://www.riannegreiros.xyz/blog) - Share insights and experiences through blog posts.
+- Personal Blog: [Blog Page](https://www.riannegreiros.com.br/blog) - Share insights and experiences through blog posts.
-- Project Showcase: [Projects Page](https://www.riannegreiros.xyz/projects) - Display various projects with detailed descriptions and links.
+- Project Showcase: [Projects Page](https://www.riannegreiros.com.br/projects) - Display various projects with detailed descriptions and links.
-- Professional Resume: [Resume Page](https://www.riannegreiros.xyz/resume) - Provide a professional resume with contact information and skills
+- Professional Resume: [Resume Page](https://www.riannegreiros.com.br/resume) - Provide a professional resume with contact information and skills
-- RSS Feed: [RSS Feed](https://www.riannegreiros.xyz/api/rss) - Allow users to subscribe to updates from the blog.
+- RSS Feed: [RSS Feed](https://www.riannegreiros.com.br/api/rss) - Allow users to subscribe to updates from the blog.

 ## Technologies Used